bamlab/dev-standards/react-native/react-navigation/unmount-compoenent-on-page-change.mo.md

 });
 ```

-The path is given by your navigations stacks.
+The path is given by your navigation stacks.
 In the following example, the path of `SIMCardScan` is `activate/simCardScan`

 ```jsx
 const ActivateStack = StackNavigator(